 3. Permanent Fault: Large loss of power due to a fault on a power line.

-No matter what type of power outage your business may experience, you should be prepared for anything.
+No matter what type of commercial power outage your business may experience, you should be prepared for anything.
 Inside Energy reported that in 2014 in the United States, the five-year annual average of outages doubled every five years from 2000 to 2014.
 With power outages on the rise, they are of significant concern for businesses.

 What Causes a Power Outage?

 Some power outages are planned, as when maintenance and upgrades need to occur.
 However, at other times, your business may experience an unplanned outage.
-The following factors can all lead to a power outage:
+The following reasons can all lead to a power outage:

 - Weather: Weather is one of the most common reasons power outages occur.
 In a study by Climate Central, they found that weather caused 80 percent of all outages between 2003 and 2012.
 Weather that causes power outages can include storms, cold weather, hurricanes, floods, tornadoes, and wildfires.
 Natural disasters are a particularly keen source of worry — they can come on unexpectedly and cause power outages for long periods of time.